 3. Introduce the idea behind the refusal to talk

 If this is not the first time this has happened, then introduce a conversation not about the content, but about the pattern that you’ve noticed.
 So Jennifer could say to Bernard, “You know, every once in a while I feel the need to talk about what will happen to the children after we have died.
 The last couple of times I’ve tried to talk with you about this, you’ve just said ‘I don’t know’ or even that you don’t want to talk about it.
 I know this is a tough subject, and I don’t want to make it any worse.
 But I do want to be able to talk about these sorts of things so we can come together on something that will effect our family, whether we like it or not.
 Why do you think it’s so challenging to have these conversations?
 What’s going on?”

 If the other person still won’t engage, ask them to think about it instead.
 Say something like ‘Well, I don’t want to make your uncomfortable, but I do want to talk about it.
 Can you think about it and maybe set aside some time tomorrow to discuss it a bit more?

 Let’s say Bernard continues to refuse to even have the subject of wills mentioned.
 That does not preclude you from stating ‘I have made you the executor of my will’, or ‘I’m going to make _______ the executor of my will’.
 It’s important that you continue to take care of your own end of life plans, without putting any onus on them to do the same – and there is a lot you can do without involving them.
 If they don’t want someone else to be the executor, then the deal is that they need to engage with you on the basics at least.

-If you have children that are willing to talk about it, let them know your preferences and arrangements.
+Perhaps you have children that are willing to talk about it, then let them know your preferences and arrangements.
 If none of your family will countenance a conversation of this nature, then find someone who will – a good friend, someone from your church or spiritual organization, a professional.